RDLtd/api/docs/restaurant-detail/index.md

 # Restaurant Detail

-Access the full data set for restaurant
+Access the core data set for restaurant

 * **URL**